 3. Learn About the Royals at Kensington Palace

 Kensington Palace is the birthplace of Queen Victoria and home to the late Princess Diana.
 Here you can step into the shoes of a 17th- and 18th-century royal courtier while you make your way through the luxurious King’s and Queen’s State Apartments, filled with exceptional paintings from the Royal Collection.
 Spend some time at this beautiful palace and this will surely be on your list of one of the best places in London.
+This is also one of the tourist attractions in London.

 4. Browse 180 miles of Bookshelves at the British Library